trozware/ZoneMount/ReadMe.txt

 Version History:
 ===============

-v 1.6.3: Fix for remix bug.
-v 1.6.2: Updated to fix errors with 11.0.2. v 1.6.1: Allows for skyriding at level 10.
+v 1.7.0: Updated for The War Within.
+Better detection for skyriding ability. v 1.6.3: Fix for remix bug. v 1.6.2: Updated to fix errors with 11.0.2. v 1.6.1: Allows for skyriding at level 10.
 Shift-click ZoneMount macro for ground mount if less than 30.